adobe-research/UniHuman/README.md

 We thank Yi Zhou and her collaborators for suggestions about human dense pose related operations.

 ## License
-This dataset is released under [Adobe Research License](https://github.com/adobe-research/EntitySeg-Dataset/blob/main/LICENSE.md).
+This project is released under [Adobe Research License](./LICENSE.md).
 The license prohibits commercial use and allows for non-commercial research use.
+The modeling code is partially built upon [ControlNet](https://github.com/lllyasviel/ControlNet), which is under [Apache-2.0 License](http://www.apache.org/licenses/LICENSE-2.0).